RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 ![Toss startup network tab](/images/Capture.png "Toss startup network tab")

 What we need to do happens on step 2 and 3 :
-- On client side, when we request a dll change the extension to blazor
+- On client side, when we request a ".dll" change the extension to ".blazor"
-- On server siden When a ".blazor" file is requested change it to ".dll" so it matches the physical file name
+- On server siden when a ".blazor" file is requested change it to ".dll" so it matches the physical file name

-This is actually quite easy to do in ASPNET Core with the Url Rewriting engine which provides two ways of rewriting :
-- Changing an incoming request
-- CHanging an outgoing response

 ## Changing the incoming request

 Here is the code for changing the incoming request

 ```cs
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)
 {